 So, how exactly do you choose a model?

 The primary factor to consider is “how to implement”.
 The power source for pushing is either your own, someone else’s, or a machine.
-Most users use both upper limbs to push the wheelchair, but what if only one upper limb works?
+Most users use both upper limbs to push the wheelchairs, but what if only one upper limb works?
 There are also easy-to-use one-handed pushchairs available.
 What if both hands can’t be used?
 Then consider a bipedal wheelchair with a low seating surface.

 Fixed frame wheelchairs, lightweight frame wheelchairs and active wheelchairs are the most widely used types of dual upper limb drive wheelchairs on the market today.
 For users who can sit upright and have full mobility in their lower extremities, fixed frame wheelchairs and light frame wheelchairs are good choices.
 Light frame wheelchairs are usually lighter and easier to implement, but are relatively more expensive.